kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 ]
 ```

-This is a json array of json objects.
+This is a JSON array of JSON objects.
 Each object represents one process that will be started when the package is installed.
 A package with multiple processes need not start them all at install time.
 A package may start more than one of the same process, as long as they each have a unique `process_name`.